 If you do it that way, you’ll need a bunch of jars — then you can really make as many as you want in advance!
 “Stocking up” so to speak.

-So next time you have a friend in need (especially if they love peanut butter as much as me), give them the gift of easy, make-ahead breakfasts> in the form of these Peanut Butter Overnight Oats.
+So next time you have a friend in need (especially if they love peanut butter as much as me), give them the gift of easy, make-ahead breakfasts in the form of these Peanut Butter Overnight Oats, or one of these other make-ahead breakfasts.

 Try an easy, make-ahead breakfast with a big batch of Peanut Butter Overnight Oats!
 Perfect for busy mornings or sharing with friends in need of a meal.